OrangeTux/Geppetto/docs/index.rst

 Welcome to Geppetto
 ===================
 Welcome to Geppetto's documentation.
-Geppetto provides a simple and clean HTTP REST API to interact with the GPIO with the `GPIO pins`_ of the `Raspberry Pi`_.
-Both model A and B af the Raspberry Pi are supported.
+Geppetto provides a simple and clean HTTP REST API to interact the `GPIO pins`_ of the `Raspberry Pi`_.
+All models of the Raspberry Pi are supported.

-Geppetto is written in
+Geppetto is written in Python and has been tested with 2.7, 3.3 and 3.4.
-Python and has been tested with 2.7, 3.3 and 3.4. `Geppetto's source code`_ is distributed under a `MIT license`_.
+`Geppetto's source code`_ is distributed under a `MIT license`_.

 Geppetto is named after `Mister Geppetto`_, a character created by `Carlo Collodi`_ in his novel `The Adventures of Pinocchio`_.

 Contents
 --------